-- comprehensive and evidence-based criminogenic case management underpins all Youth Justice case planning and service delivery - design and deliver programs/services to ensure that children and young people with high risk offending, complex and/or specialist needs receive a tailored response - build partnerships to contribute to transition for children and young people out of Youth Justice back into their communities - victim and community safety goals underpin security and behavioural management, case management, youth justice planning and service delivery - children and young people who commit crime are provided with opportunity for restoration/restitution to victims of crime and the community - connections will be strengthened to support family and carer capacity for children and young people during detention and while under orders in the community - sector and community partnerships are fostered to achieve effective and positive outcomes for children and young people - Youth Justice programs and services are culturally safe and responsive to the diverse needs of clients.
+- comprehensive and evidence-based criminogenic case management underpins all Youth Justice case planning and service delivery - design and deliver programs/services to ensure that children and young people with high risk offending, complex and/or specialist needs receive a tailored response - build partnerships to contribute to transition for children and young people out of Youth Justice back into their communities - victim and community safety goals underpin security and behavioural management, case management, youth justice planning and service delivery - children and young people who commit crime are provided with opportunity for restoration/restitution to victims of crime and the community - connections will be strengthened to support family and carer capacity for children and young people during detention and while under orders in the community - sector and community partnerships are fostered to achieve effective and positive outcomes for children and young people - Youth Justice programs and services are culturally competent and responsive to the diverse needs of clients.

-In South Australia, Youth Justice Services within the Department of Human Services (DHS) is responsible for providing statutory youth justice services, both custodial and community-based, which aim to reduce re-offending and support children and young people to make positive life choices.
-The Department provides children and young people with support that is individualised and caters for specific developmental needs that reflects the diversity of cultures and communities in which they live.
-The department works with key partner agencies and community partners to connect children, young people and their families with supports, programs and services to improve outcomes and contribute to community safety.
+In South Australia, Youth Justice services are provided by the Department of Human Services (DHS).
+DHS Youth Justice is responsible for providing statutory youth justice services, both custodial and community-based, which aim to reduce re-offending and support children and young people to make positive life choices.
+The Department provides children and young people with support that is individualised and caters for specific developmental needs that reflects the diversity of cultures and community partners to connect children, young people and their families with supports, programs and services to improve outcomes and contribute to community safety.